 There are many mountain flying and tailwheel flight schools around the country that specialize in this stuff.
 Thely likely won't teach primary, but for a pilot with a fresh certificate, it's a good place to get additional instruction.

 See the Training and instruction article for more specific information.

 Backcountry flying is no different from any other discipline in aviation in that good planning and strategy result in the best outcome.
 Doing research and gaining as much knowledge about your destination(s) prior to departure allows you to formulate a plan to deal with any unknowns or variables.
 The strategy aspect really comes into play when considering how to make an approach or departure from an airstrip or landing zone that's surrounded my terrain or obstacles, as well as challenging atmospheric conditions like high density altitude or weather.

-Check out The Approach series for some good writeups ranging from how to fly the wing effectively, to designing custom approach paths unique to backcountry spots.
+Check out Patrick Romano's STOL Tips article & video series for some good write-ups ranging from how to fly the wing effectively, to STOL oriented takeoff and landing techniques.

 Mountains are massive and beautiful, and often the destination for the best camping and fishing spot.
 But mountains present some unique challenges to pilots.
 Learn more in this section about the considerations for flying within the mountains.